Communication app for creating symbol and text AAC.

 These products are portable amplifiers for use in one-to-one or group conversations.
 They generally consist of a hand-held microphone, table-top amplifier (placed near the sound source) and headphones.
 It is usually unnecessary to use a hearing aid with these amplifiers.

-If you find it physically difficult to hold the microphone, it may be possible to get a clip-on microphone instead, or use it with a floor-standing or table-top microphone stand.
+If you find it physically difficult to hold the microphone, it may be possible to get a clip-on microphone instead or use it with a floor-standing or table-top microphone stand.

 Styles and sound quality of headsets or headphones may vary.
-Make sure that the one you choose is comfortable and works well for your particular hearing loss.
+Make sure that the one you choose is comfortable and works well for your particular type of hearing loss.
 If you normally use a hearing aid and cannot hear the amplified sound clearly using a headphone or headset, you may find a neck loop or ear loop a more useful device.
+A neck loop or ear loop are small inductive couplers which should be used with your hearing aid in the ‘T’ position.
+The amplified signal is received by your hearing aid directly from the loop by electrical induction.

 These are portable amplifiers designed to amplify TV and audio equipment.
-They generally consist of a microphone - which is placed near to the loudspeakers of a TV or audio equipment - an amplifier and an earpiece for the user.
+They generally consist of a microphone, which is placed near to the loudspeakers of a TV or audio equipment, an amplifier and an earpiece for the user.
 They have dials to alter volume and allow high and low tone selection.

 Some amplifiers are also useful for amplifying conversation.
 There may be the option of a loop receiver version for people who use hearing aids with 'T' position switch.